 8. Embellishing your CV / LinkedIn profile

-We’ve all done it at some stage – beefed up an uninspiring entry on our CVs, or exaggerated our competence at one skill or another.
-However, for those who may be considering something more drastic, be aware that recruiters are increasingly using pre-employment screening companies to vet potential job applicants.
-Make sure all versions of your CV match too – online, offline, and on LinkedIn, otherwise you may risk potential embarrassment, or awkward questions.
+Make sure all versions of your CV match too – online, offline, and on LinkedIn.
+Otherwise, you may risk potential embarrassment or awkward questions.
 Find out more in our contractor CV guide.

 9. Not tailoring your job applications

-Are you guilty of firing off identical applications for potential contract job openings?
 Sure, it may not be the most inspiring part of a contractor’s work lifecycle, but an uninspired generic application may well draw an equally uninteresting response from clients.

 10. Who’s paying for your perks now?